 However, Carbon Pulse wasn’t offered anything of the sort by Mazurkas, which claimed that the cheapest possible option within 10 km of the venue was an apartment 3.2 km away with a double bed and a pull-out sofa for €225 per person, per night for a minimum of 8 nights.

 What’s more, all of these bookings must be fully pre-paid through Mazurkas, which said it offers “no possibility of any cancellations”.

 “Apparently, in negotiating with hotels, many would only agree to be part of the booking service if they could have confirmed and pre-paid options,” the UN official added.

 TRY YOUR LUCK

-If you’re COP enthusiast looking to try your luck outside of the Mazurkas reservation system and on the price comparison sites, you may find more availability in the city centre though prices are similarly inflated, with a single bed in a 6-person apartment dormitory costing over €100 a night or a double room in a hostel setting you back almost €5,000 for the entire two-week conference.
+If you’re a COP enthusiast looking to try your luck outside of the Mazurkas reservation system and on the price comparison sites, you may find more availability in the city centre, though prices are similarly inflated with a single bed in a 6-person apartment dormitory costing over €100 a night, or a double room in a hostel setting you back almost €5,000 for the entire two-week conference.